 The routine check-up is the most common reason to see a dentist.
-This is when we develop your Preventive Care Plan together with you and is when we listen to your concerns and goals.
+This is when we develop your Preventive Care Plan with you and is when we listen to your concerns and goals.

 Here is our 8 point check covering every aspect of your oral health.